a3huang/dsp/03-command_line.md

 `ls -t`
 `ls -Glp`

-`ls`: lists files and directories in current directory `ls -a`: same as above including hidden dot files (a) `ls -l`: displays files and directories in long format (l) ; gives information on size, ownership, modification date `ls -lh`: same as above except that it displays the units for the file sizes (B, K, etc.) ; meant to be human readable (h)
+`ls`: lists files and directories in current directory \n `ls -a`: same as above including hidden dot files (a) `ls -l`: displays files and directories in long format (l) ; gives information on size, ownership, modification date `ls -lh`: same as above except that it displays the units for the file sizes (B, K, etc.) ; meant to be human readable (h)